 But when you need to be fast, agency channels slows things down with an extra layer of internal processes, approvals and gatekeepers.
 And as important as a time-sensitive opportunity might be for you, there’s no guarantee your agency will have the interest or ability to prioritize it over their obligations for other clients.

-That’s why it’s best to be prepared with aggressive marketing communications and PR recruitment to stock your business with a team that’s intimately familiar with your brand voice and strategy and can act directly under the direction of your communications executive.
+That’s why it’s best to be prepared with aggressive PR recruitment or the help of a communications executive search firm to stock your business with a team that’s intimately familiar with your brand voice and strategy and can act directly under the direction of your communications executive.

 Third party partnerships still have a place in the world of marketing communications as buzz generators or connections to valuable media relationships (though a PR executive search might be needed to find a leader who can choose the right agencies).
 But it’s probably wise to ween your business off reliance on someone else for your own communications strategy.